liuguoyou/Learning-to-Incorporate-Texture-Saliency-Adaptive-Attention-to-Image-Cartoonization/README.md

 | tv_weight        | weight of total variation loss | 1.0 | 1.5 | 1.0 |

 # Results display #
 Some cartoonization results of "The Wind Rises" (TWR) style are displayed below.
-For more cartoonization results or results of other styles (e.g., DB and CSC), please refer to our paper or try our pretrained models.
+The pictures are compressed for storage convenience, please refer to our paper or try our pretrained models for clearer high-resolution cartoonized results or results of other styles (e.g., DB and CSC).
 <center>
     <image src="images/twr_results.png" />
 </center>